Colourful hanging basket against brick wall

 If you’re looking for flowers to plant in winter hanging baskets, try heather, hellebores and winter flowering bulbs like snowdrops, says Catherine Hughes over at Growing Family.
 Just three of the wealth of planting suggestions on offer here, if you dream of winter colour for your garden, this post is a must.
 There’s also an equally impressive selection of winter foliage and evergreen plantings for anyone planting a cold season container display.

 We hope you’ve enjoyed these expert tips and can now get more satisfaction from your hanging baskets.
-For more information and advice, head over to our hanging baskets hub page
+For more information and advice about planting up hanging baskets, visit our hub page.

 Pin It on Pinterest